Publisher: Namco-Bandai Games

 Release Date: 9/17/2007

-Also Available On
+Available On

-I don’t know how else to put this, but Eternal Sonata is probably one of the best (if not THE best) RPGs of this generation (yes next-gen is now this gen it’s been almost four years now C’mon).
+I don’t know how else to put this, but Eternal Sonata is probably one of the best (if not THE best) RPGs of this generation (yes, next-gen is now this gen; it’s been almost four years now, C’mon).
 The best part about Eternal Sonata is the graphics, story, music, and unique battle system.

-When you get your party leveled up battle rules change from losing time on your counters to being able to chain special attacks, to moving faster in battle.
-Every time you hit an enemy you “queue” up power and then when you use your special attack it’s that many times more powerful.
-Every character gets two abilities: Light, and dark.
-On the battlefield you’ll see shadows and light areas; when you are in a dark area you’ll use a dark attack, and when you are in a light area you’ll use a light attack.
+When you get your party leveled up, battle rules change from losing time on your counters to being able to chain special attacks to moving faster in battle.
+Every time you hit an enemy, you “queue” up power, and then when you use your special attack, it’s that much more powerful.
+Every character gets two abilities: light and dark.
+On the battlefield, you’ll see shadows and light areas; when you are in a dark area, you’ll use a dark attack, and when you are in a light area, you’ll use a light attack.
 This is really great and can help keep things mixed up.
-Watch out though some enemies transform into stronger monsters when they are in the dark.
+Watch out, though some enemies transform into stronger monsters when they are in the dark.
+The level design in this game can vary sometimes since some of it has labyrinthine dungeons that require a FAQ to even remotely understand how to navigate.
+A lot of these are partly due to puzzles that require a lot of backtracking that really gets under your skin.
+Now that the battle system is out of the way, let’s talk about production values.

-Eternal Sonata will take you 20-30 hours to beat depending on your play style and even has a “game finished” save so you can go back from the beginning at whatever level you finished.
-It’s sad to know Eternal Sonata got great reviews but had poor sales so I hope you pick this up and experience the best RPGs of all time.
+Eternal Sonata will take you 20–30 hours to beat, depending on your play style, and even has a “game finished” save so you can go back from the beginning at whatever level you finished.
+It’s sad to know Eternal Sonata got great reviews but had poor sales, so I hope you pick this up and experience the best RPGs of all time.